 And the Chinese factory workers are coming down with – guess what? – mercury poisoning.

 There’s also the problem of dead bulb disposal with mercury: although recycling CFLs is becoming easier and is even mandated in some states, it doesn’t mean that the general population will understand the importance of recycling.
 It’s likely that a great deal of mercury will be traveling in garbage trucks and resting in landfills for the next bazillion years (sorry, I didn’t look up the official figure).

 When your CFL bulb burns out, be sure to recycle it – look for receptacles at most major hardware stores, Ikea, and even some mail-in options.

 Why Some Folks Are Hoarding Old Light Bulbs

-Some Americans are opposed to the new law, whether on the grounds of health uncertainties with CFLs, a rebellion against the perception that government is telling them what to do, or just because they own Easy-Bake Ovens, which rely on the 100-watt incandescent bulbs for heat.
-I was tempted to join them, but realized I need to know all the information first.
+Some Americans are opposed to the new law, whether on the grounds of health uncertainties with CFLs, a rebellion against the perception that the government is telling them what to do, or just because they own Easy-Bake Ovens, which rely on the 100-watt incandescent bulbs for heat.
+I was tempted to join them but realized I need to know all the information first.

 CFLs: Are They for You?

 For some folks, the bottom line becomes the difference between what’s best for the earth in general and their personal air quality.
 Plugging in a CFL is inviting that mercury into your home, where it directly affects the lungs and bodies of your loved ones before it can dissipate into the environment as a whole.